-- Slipping occurs when the driven disc fails to rotate at the same speed as the driving members when the clutch is engaged.
-This condition occurs when the pressure plate fails to hold the disc tight against the face of the flywheel.
+Slipping occurs when the disc fails to rotate at the same speed as the clamping components when the clutch is engaged or is when the pressure plate fails to hold the disc tight against the face of the flywheel.

-- Improper clutch adjustment can cause slippage by keeping the release bearing in contact with the pressure plate which can cause the pressure plate to be in a slightly released position.
+- An improper clutch adjustment can cause slippage by allowing the release bearing to have preload to the diaphragm thus causing the pressure plate to stay in a slightly released position.